-The last line is the most relevant for authors using social media, in particular, to promote their books.
+The last line is the most relevant for authors using social media to promote their books.
 Overly aggressive filtering of social websites.

-Not books now, but filtering and banning content
+Not banned books, but filtering and removing content

 Online censorship of the freedom to read is nothing new.
-China blocks so many sites and so much content that it has earned the nickname, The Great Firewall of China.
+China blocks so many sites and content that it has earned the nickname, The Great Firewall of China.

 There was never a thought that the type of control of Internet services and censorship in China would come to the Western world.

-All of them have their own interpretation of the limits of freedom of expression and freedom of speech and are not clearly ruled by any single government or institutional set of regulations.
+They all have their own interpretation of the limits of freedom of expression and speech.
+They are not ruled by any single government or institutional set of regulations.

-At least with China Internet, it is clear that the rules are dictated by the Chinese Communist Party.
+At least with China Internet, it is clear that the Chinese Communist Party dictates the rules.